Nonresponse Bias: What to Avoid When Creating Surveys

 Poor Survey Construction

-If your survey is too long or too difficult to understand, participants will be quick to abandon it.
-In fact, research shows that completion rates for surveys drop between 5%-20% when it takes longer than seven or eight minutes to complete it.
+If your survey is too long or difficult to understand, participants will quickly abandon it.
+Research reveals that survey completion rates drop between 5-20% when it takes more than seven or eight minutes to complete.

-Pro tip: Be sure that your surveys are brief, user-friendly, and engaging if you want to keep your response rates high.
+Pro tip: Ensure your surveys are brief, user-friendly, and engaging if you want to keep your response rates high.

 Incorrect Target Audience

-Pro tip: You can try changing up your survey's trigger and timing if you notice that your primary audience doesn't seem engaged.
+Pro tip: You can try changing your survey's trigger if your audience doesn't seem engaged.

 Refusal to Participate

 In these cases, timing is critical.
-If a person is adamant about not participating in your survey, then it may not be the right time for them.
+If a person is adamant about not participating in your survey, then it may not be the right time to target them and ask them to do so.
 It doesn't mean that they'll never fill out one of your surveys.
-Rather, you just need to find the right time and channel to connect with these individuals to gather their feedback.
+Rather, you should find the right time and channel to connect with these individuals to gather their feedback.

 Failed Survey Delivery

-Sometimes the survey doesn't make it to the recipient.
-For example, if you're sending a survey via email, it could get lost in a spam folder.
-This still gets recorded as nonresponse.
+Sometimes, the survey simply doesn't make it to the recipient.
+If you're sending a survey via email, for example, it could get lost in a spam folder.
+This still gets recorded as a nonresponse.
+This has happened to me before, and it can get frustrating.

-Pro tip: The best surveys have safeguards in place that account for this variable.
-For instance, you can add a tracking pixel to your emails to confirm that your messages are reaching your participants.
+Pro tip: The best surveys have safeguards that account for failed deliveries.
+For instance, you can add a tracking pixel to your emails to confirm that your messages reach your participants.
 Or, if you're managing a mail-in survey, you can include a return address for any surveys that don't reach a mailbox.

-A simple system like this will help you keep track of surveys that were never completed because they never were seen by a survey taker.
+A simple system like this will help you keep track of surveys that were never completed because the intended participant never saw them.

 Accidental Omission